Matthias-Fauconneau/serenity/README.md

     \note The threshold will only be optimal if computed on the processed volume (default)
 - distribution-attenuation
   Estimates the underlying attenuation probability density (using kernel density estimation on the histogram)
-  \note Radiodensity is normalized to the 0-1 range and area is normalized to 1 (i.e correct probability density function)
+  \note Attenuation is normalized to the 0-1 range and area is normalized to 1 (i.e correct probability density function)
 - threshold
   The uniform attenuation threshold used to segment pores
   - threshold = [otsu]|gradient|lorentz|<decimal>|<integer>